blairanderson/serverlessconsultants/plugins/serverless-python-requirements.md

 ## Pipenv support :sparkles::cake::sparkles:
-If you include a `Pipfile` and have `pipenv` installed instead of a `requirements.txt` this will use `pipenv lock --r` to generate them.
+If you include a `Pipfile` and have `pipenv` installed instead of a `requirements.txt` this will use `pipenv lock -r` to generate them.
 It is fully compatible with all options such as `zip` and `dockerizePip`.
 If you don't want this plugin to generate it for you, set the following option:
 ```yaml
 custom: